Pasch (horse): Assessment

 In their book A Century of Champions, based on a modified version of the Timeform system, John Randall and Tony Morris rated Pasch an "average" winner of the 2000 Guineas.

 Stud record

 Pasch was retired from racing to become a breeding stallion at Morriss's Banstead Manor stud.
 After completing one season at stud he became ill in September 1939 and died shortly afterwards of meningitis.
 His foals included a filly named Pasquinade who became a successful broodmare, producing Royal Serenade (Nunthorpe Stakes, Hollywood Gold Cup) and Royal Palm (Nunthorpe Stakes).

+Pedigree

+Pasch is inbred 4S x 5D to the stallion Galinule, meaning that he appears fourth generation on the sire side of his pedigree, and fifth generation (via Wildfowler) on the dam side of his pedigree.

+Pasch is inbred 5D x 4D to the stallion Cyllene, meaning that he appears fifth generation (via Polymelus) and fourth generation on the dam side of his pedigree.